AatiM/developer-documentation-new/docs/source/index.rst

 ================

 This is a work in progress.
 More to come soon!
 In the meantime, go to https://developer.mautic.org to view the developer documentation.

+## The new version of the REST API is coming soon ...